JacquiGreenland/CubeMate/README.md

 ## Disclaimer

-CubeMate is provided as open hardware without warranty.
+CubeMateEQ is provided as open hardware without warranty.

 Build and use it at your own risk.